2012–13 UMKC Kangaroos men's basketball team

 The 2012–13 UMKC Kangaroos men's basketball team represented the University of Missouri–Kansas City during the 2012–13 NCAA Division I men's basketball season.
-The Kangaroos, led by sixth year head coach Matt Brown, played their home games at the Swinney Recreation Center, with one home game at the Municipal Auditorium, and were members of The Summit League.
+The Kangaroos, led by sixth year head coach Matt Brown, played most of their home games on-campus at Swinney Recreation Center (with one game off-campus at Municipal Auditorium), in Kansas City, Missouri as a member of The Summit League.

 They finished the season 8–24, 5–11 in The Summit League play to finish in a tie for seventh place.
-They lost in the quarterfinals of The Summit League tournament to North Dakota State.
+They were defeated in The Summit League tournament quarterfinal by North Dakota State University.

-Following the season, head coach Matt Brown was fired after posting a record of 64–122 in six seasons.
+Following the conclusion of the schedule, the university terminated head coach Matt Brown.
+His overall record was 60–122, 29-73 in league play (four additional league and overall victories were vacated due to The Summit League sanctions, which would have left his final record at 64–122 (33–73)).

-This was UMKC's last year as a member of The Summit League as they will join the Western Athletic Conference in July 2013.
+The season was UMKC's last as a member of The Summit League (for seven years; they would return in 2020) as they joined the Western Athletic Conference effective July, 2013.

+Previous season

+The Kangaroos finished the 2011–12 season with a record of 12–18 overall, 6–12 in The Summit League to finish in eighth place.